 Avoid over-enunciation traps:

-Regional accents: Modern speech recognition handles diverse accents well.
+Regional accents: Modern speech recognition handles diverse accents well, including for non-native English speakers building professional communication skills.
 Don’t try to neutralize your natural accent—the software adapts.
 Instead, focus on clarity within your natural speaking style.

 Practice exercise: Record yourself reading a passage naturally, then reading it with exaggerated enunciation.
 Compare transcription accuracy—you’ll typically see 10-20% better results with natural articulation.